shopware/docs/products/extensions/b2b-components/employee-management/guides/b2b-employee-invitation.md

 # Employee Invitation

-Employees can be created via storefront, administration and store-api.
-The employee will get an invitation mail that has to be confirmed to set a password.
+Employees can be created via Storefront, Store-api, and Administration.

-## Invitation via Storefront and Store-API

-As a business partner, you can create and invite your employees in the storefront and via store-api.
-The invitation will be sent from the sales channel, you used for the creation.
-For the storefront, login as the business partner and switch to the `employee` page.
-In this listing you have the opportunity to add a new employee.
+- Storefront - Business partners can invite employees by logging-in to Storefront and navigating to the `employee` page.
+From there, they can add a new employee.
-In the store-api case, use the `/store-api/employee/create` endpoint as a logged in customer.
+- Store API - One can utilize the `/store-api/employee/create` endpoint while logged in as a customer to invite employees.

-## Invitation via Administration

-As a merchant, you can create and invite the employees via administration.
-Select the business partner customer, switch to the `company` tab and add a new employee account in edit mode.
+- Administration - Merchants can invite employees by logging in to the administration interface.
+Selects the business partner customer, navigates to the `company` tab, and adds a new employee account in edit mode.

-Because the administration is not related to a sales channel, you can select the sales channel which is used for the invitation.
-This field is pre-selected and disabled if the business partner customer is bound to a sales channel.
+The invited employee receives an invitation mail that must be confirmed to set a password.

-## The URL for the Invitation Acceptance
+## The URL for the invitation acceptance

-The employees will get an invitation email, to set a password and to fulfill the registration.
+Upon invitation, the employee will receive an email requiring confirmation to set a password.
 This process will also activate the employee for the business partners company.
 The default URL for the acceptance is `/account/business-partner/employee/invite/%%RECOVERHASH%%`, the recovery hash is used as a unique identifier and is only valid for the invitation of one employee.

 ### How to override the Invitation URL